Tracking the day-by-day progress of your homemade briePosted on Monday, August 22, 2016 | By Nicole Easterday |

-These are the notes and photos as we track the brie we made in class on August 21st, 2016.
-Follow along as we watch our delicate curds transform into gooey deliciousness.
+Welcome to our notes and photos for tracking the brie you made in your FARMcurious "Crafting Brie and Camembert at Home" class.
+Follow along and watch our delicate curds transform into gooey deliciousness.

 Here is my Brie on Day 2.
 This morning when I woke up I salted the top of the Brie with a pinch of non-iodized salt.
 I set my alarm for an hour to remember to flip it and salt the other side.
 Then I left the house for two hours.
 Oops!
 Flipped it and salted the other side when I got home.
 No big deal.
 At this point the curds were still in the form.